oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-events.md

  *  `DomainProcessingRetrying`: The operator is going to retry the processing of a domain after it encountered a failure.
  *  `DomainProcessingCompleted`:  The operator successfully completed the processing of a domain resource.
  *  `DomainProcessingAborted`:  The operator stopped processing a domain when the operator encountered a fatal error or a failure that persisted after the specified maximum number of retries.
  *  `DomainRollStarting`:  The operator has started a rolling restart of a domain after it detects a change or changes in the domain resource or WebLogic domain configuration, which require a restart of all running pods in the domain.
-Please refer to [Fields in domain resource that cause servers to be restarted]({{< relref "/userguide/managing-domains/domain-lifecycle/startup#fields-that-cause-servers-to-be-restarted" >}}).
+The operator makes its best efforts in providing the reason of the rolling restart.
+If the rolling restart is caused by one or more of the following fields in the domain resource, the event message contains the fields that have changed as well as their old and new values: image, imagePullPolicy, livenessProbe, readinessProbe, domain restartVersion, domainHome, includeServerOutInPodLog, and logHome.
+When the rolling restart is caused by changes in the other domain resource fields (Please refer to [Fields in domain resource that cause servers to be restarted]({{< relref "/userguide/managing-domains/domain-lifecycle/startup#fields-that-cause-servers-to-be-restarted" >}})), the event message simply indicates that the domain resource has changed.
+If the cause of the rolling restart is in the WebLogic domain configuration, the event message indicates that as well without the details.
  *  `DomainRollCompleted`:  The operator has successfully completed a rolling restart of a domain.
  *  `PodCycleStarting`:  The operator has started to replace a server pod after it detects that the current pod is not conformed to the current domain resource or WebLogic domain configuration.
  *  `DomainValidationError`:  A validation error or warning is found in a domain resource.
 Please refer to the event message for details.